python-virtualenvwrapper/virtualenvwrapper/docs/source/command_ref.rst

 If ``-n`` or ``--no-cd`` is specified the working directory is **not** changed to the project directory during the post-activate phase, regardless of the value of ``VIRTUALENVWRAPPER_WORKON_CD``.

+If ``"."`` is passed as the environment name, the name is derived from the base name of the current working directory (contributed by Matias Saguir).

 ::